yasmin-io/README-Generator/README.md

 > This project is still in progress.
 Currently no walkthrough video available.

+These are the series of questions the developer is provided with:

+> Put image here

 ## Future Tests (Bugs & Fixes)

 ---

 > Currently, no Bugs or Fixes.
 If you come across any complications or problems feel free to contact me using the below.

+### Improvements

+Though I don't have any bugs, there is one thing I would want to improve in the future.
+I was unable to create a dynamic license paragraph that would appear at the bottom of the README.
+This would provide more information for the developers customers in future.

 ### Contact Me: